Herz721/TTCheckinSystem/README.md

 # TTCheckinSystem
-This is an automatic checkin system
+This is an automatic ch